 Want to mingle with like-minded people who already run a location-independent business?

 or check out how you can earn a little extra as a digital nomad!

 6. Create the Course

 You may wonder why this is nearly the last step on this list.
-The answer is simple: there’s no reason to create anything if there’s no students to buy it.
+The answer is simple: there’s no reason to create anything if there are no students to buy it.
 Once you have the audience, however, you need to deliver in a big way.

-The key with any good course is to create a transformation in the student, taking them from where they are to where they want to be.
-If your course is on affiliate marketing, then start with an introduction on what that is, and move them to more advanced techniques towards the end.
+The key to any good course is to create a transformation in the student, taking them from where they are to where they want to be.
+If your course is in affiliate marketing, then start with an introduction to what that is, and move them to more advanced techniques towards the end.

 These days, course creation is simple too.
 Many of the supplies can be bought off Amazon, and freelancers are available worldwide to help with anything you may need.

 Your course launch should follow a series of steps:

 First, tease your course to your e-mail list.
 Second, answer any questions or concerns people may have about it.
 Then, open the doors to your students.